MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/client-admin-guide-document-tracking.md

 If displaying all document tracking information is prohibited in your organization because of privacy requirements, you can disable document tracking by using the [Disable-AipServiceDocumentTrackingFeature](/powershell/module/aipservice/disable-aipservicedocumenttrackingfeature) cmdlet.

 This cmdlet disables access to the document tracking site so that all users in your organization cannot track or revoke access to documents that they have protected.
 You can re-enable document tracking any time, by using the [Enable-AipServiceDocumentTrackingFeature](/powershell/module/aipservice/enable-aipservicedocumenttrackingfeature), and you can check whether document tracking is currently enabled or disabled by using [Get-AipServiceDocumentTrackingFeature](/powershell/module/aipservice/get-aipservicedocumenttrackingfeature).
-If you have the previous version of the PowerShell module, AADRM, to run these cmdlets, you must have at least version **2.3.0.0** of the AADRM module for PowerShell.

 When the document tracking site is enabled, by default, it shows information such as the email addresses of the people who attempted to access the protected documents, when these people tried to access them, and their location.
 This level of information can be helpful to determine how the shared documents are used and whether they should be revoked if suspicious activity is seen.
 However, for privacy reasons, you might need to disable this user information for some or all users.